 Now the game goes in-running and we await the first goal.

 Boom!
 After 3 minutes, Leverkusen score to make it 1-0.

 Now just look at what happens to the odds of the draw on Betfair:

-The odds on the draw have moved out to around 5.9 from their original price of 3.95.
+The odds on the draw have shot out to around 5.9 from their original price of 3.95.

 That means we can lock in a guaranteed profit of £3.28 (which equates to 32.8% profit on our lay stake) by simply clicking on the “Cash Out” button.
 Easy-peasy! 🙂

-What Sort of Games to Use Lay the Draw In
+What Sort of Games to Use Classic Lay the Draw In

-There are three principal criteria we focus on when selecting matches to trade the lay the draw strategy in.
+Below are the three principal criteria we focus on when selecting matches to trade the classic lay the draw strategy in.

 Criteria One – Good Liquidity

 The first point we want to make sure of is that there is enough liquidity for us to trade out of our bet when a goal is scored.